whitleyv/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

                                                                     top = BoundaryCondition(Value, 20))
 ```

-This is a [`FieldBoundaryConditions`](@ref) object.
+The display above shows a [`FieldBoundaryConditions`](@ref) object.
 The `Periodic` horizontal boundary conditions are inferred from `topology(grid)`.

 ## Specifying boundary conditions for an `IncompressibleModel`

-A named tuple of [`FieldBoundaryConditions`](@ref) objects must be passed to the Model constructor specifying boundary
+Boundary conditions on the fields of a model are specified through the `boundary_conditions` keyword
-conditions on all fields.
-To, for example, impose non-default boundary conditions on the u-velocity and temperature
+argument in the `IncompressibleModel` constructor.
+For example,

 ```@example
 using Oceananigans # hide